RakhithJK/dbeaver-dbeaver-wiki/Foreign-Keys.md

    **Note**: If necessary, set the On Delete and On Update clauses to dictate what happens when you delete or update a row in the main table.

-3) After ypu hot **OK**, a window will appear displaying the newly created foreign key.
+3) After you hit **OK**, a window will appear displaying the newly created foreign key.

    ![](images/tutorial_images/11b_FK_After_Saving.png)
 4) Persist the changes.